 Some builders have tried to make the foundation of Christianity to be church tradition, others the moral teachings of the human Jesus, others ethical humanism, and still others some form of pseudo–scientism or simply sentimental love and good works.
 But the only foundation of the church and of Christian living is Jesus Christ.
 Without that foundation, no spiritual building will be of God or will stand”.
 (1 Corinthians: The MacArthur New Testament Commentary)

 Unfortunately, the foundation of this book is not built upon the revelation of Jesus Christ and his Word, but on a new revelation that comes from so-called “medical research findings”.
 In the video above Maria states the following:

-Maria argues that many Bible-believing Christians receive the truth of God’s Word into the physical brain in their head, but something happens that hinders that truth from transforming their lives.
+Maria argues that many bible-believing Christians receive the truth of God’s Word into the physical brain in the head, but something happens that hinders that truth from transforming their lives.
 She states:

 In Chapter 1 of the book Maria writes: